MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 1. Sign in to your Azure portal or Sandbox instance.
 1. Select **All service** and, in the **Search** box, enter **log analytics**.
 1. In the results list, select **Log Analytics workspaces**, and then select **Add** to create a new Log Analytics workspace.
-To create a new Log Analytics workspace, you'll need to supply the following details:
+To create a new Log Analytics workspace, supply the following details:

    a.
-Select **Create New**, because this workspace will be unique to the user who's signing in.
+Select **Create New**, because this workspace is unique to the user who's signing in.
 Each workspace needs a **Name** that's globally unique among Azure Monitor subscriptions.
    b.
-Select the subscription, and then select the workspace you'll use, such as an existing **Resource group**.
+Select the subscription, and then select the workspace you want to use, such as an existing **Resource group**.

-   The pricing tier is automatically assigned as **pay-as-you-go** and is based on a cost per-gigabyte (GB).
+   The pricing tier is automatically assigned as **pay-as-you-go** and is based on a per-gigabyte (GB) cost.

 1. Select **OK** to create the workspace.